rizwanrahim/GitHub/README.md

 14. If faced issue while commiting go to c://users//[user]/.gitconfig and add line under [user] signingKey=[key]

-TIPS:

-if gpg is down run below command -
+15. if gpg is down run below command -

     gpg-connect-agent -v

+16. If you forgot your key use below to list down your key

+    gpg --list-secret-keys --keyid-format=long